vaginessa/dns-wiki/CustomScripts.md

 ## How do I block subnet like 11.00.11.00/11)?
 Use the following syntax to block 11.00.11.00/11 on eth1 public interface:
 <pre>iptables -i eth1 -A INPUT -s 10.0.0.0/8 -j DROP</pre>

+## Block incoming request from ip 1.2.3.4
+The following command will drop any packet coming from the IP address 1.2.3.4:
+<pre>iptables -I INPUT -s {IP-HERE} -j DROP
+iptables -I INPUT -s 1.2.3.4 -j DROP</pre>

+You can also specify an interface such as eth1 via which a packet was received:
+<pre>iptables -I INPUT -i {INTERFACE-NAME-HERE} -s {IP-HERE} -j DROP
+iptables -I INPUT -i eth1 -s 1.2.3.4 -j DROP</pre>

+## Block outgoing request from LAN IP 192.168.1.200?
+<pre>iptables -A OUTPUT -s 192.168.1.200 -j DROP</pre>